cube-js/cube/docs/content/Guides/Subquery.md

 ## Under the hood

-Based on sub query dimension definition, Cube.js will create a query that will include primary key dimension of main cube and all measures and dimensions included in sql definition of sub query dimension.
+Based on subquery dimension definition, Cube.js will create a query that will include primary key dimension of main cube and all measures and dimensions included in sql definition of subquery dimension.
 This query will be joined as a left join to the main SQL query.
-For example for `SalesManagers.dealsAmount` sub query dimension following query will be generated:
+For example for `SalesManagers.dealsAmount` subquery dimension following query will be generated:

 ```javascript
 {